 Research

-Below is all my currently published research work.
+Below is all currently published research work I'm an author on.
 Each entry includes a link to the paper, a short summary, and some personal thoughts.

 Lag and Duration of Leader–Follower Relationships in Mixed Traffic Using Causal Inference